Mbed-TLS/TF-PSA-Crypto/docs/4.0-migration-guide/configuration.md

 ### Removal of `check_config.h`

 The header `mbedtls/check_config.h` is no longer present.
-Including it from user configuration files was already obsolete in Mbed TLS 3.x, since it enforces properties the configuration as adjusted by `mbedtls/build_info.h`, not properties that the user configuration is expected to meet.
+Including it from user configuration files was already obsolete in Mbed TLS 3.x, since it enforces properties of the configuration as adjusted by `mbedtls/build_info.h`, not properties that the user configuration is expected to meet.